eristoddle/WSO2-Docker-Compose/README.md

 **For a local dev environment, all you have to worry about is the docker-compose section**

+## TODO and BUGS

+- Currently working on SSO and getting that right, so things aren't working 100% together yet.
+- If you have problems, you can comment out the volumes sections in the docker-compose.yml file until the configuration files are working correctly just to run the applications.

 ### Running with docker-compose

 - Make sure you have docker installed.